 … And Thus To Predict

-The ability to control and verify the ability to reproduce leads to predictability.
-And I don’t think the notion of predictability needs too much expansion here in terms of why the ability to do this better, rather than worse, is helpful for our projects.
+The ability to control and verify along with the ability to reproduce leads to predictability.
+And I don’t think the notion of predictability needs too much expansion here in terms of why the ability to do this better, rather than worse, for our projects.

 Noel Rappin, in his book Rails 5 Test Prescriptions: Build a Healthy Codebase, says this: